 Kate Moore (April 2017)

 Sacred Environment is and environmental statement about the power and fragility of nature.
 It is an oratorio venerating the sacred nature of the land and the story it tells.
 Each movement is named after the five elements, the trees, minerals, animals, stars and water, and like an evocation, the names of the native trees, plants and animals are chanted in latin as the main character, a blind-folded woman leads us into the bush.
 She is a mysterious character, a sybil, lady justice, Mother Earth herself, or a woman who has lost her way.
-Her character was inspired by depictions of Lady Justice holding a balance scale, the tarot card two of swords and the medieval religious icon of Ecclesia and Synagoga.
-She is symbolised by The Moon, the limbs of trees and the damp and fertile soil of a forrest.
+Her character was inspired by depictions of Lady Justice holding a balance scale, the tarot card two of swords.
+She is symbolised by The Moon, the limbs of trees and the damp and fertile soil of a forest.

 It is the result of artistic research based on the ancestral lands of Yengo National Park in New South Wales, Australia, the traditional territory of The Wonnarua and Darkinjung people.
 This land informed the libretto, the imagery and subject matter of the piece.